 Isambard Kingdom Brunel (1806-1859) is one of the great British engineers of the 19th century.
 Isambard was born into an industrious family in 1806, with his mother Sophia Kingdom working for the Royal Navy and father Marc Brunel being a prominent French engineer.
 Isambard took on formal training as an engineer and went on to build twenty-five railways lines, over a hundred bridges, including five suspension bridges, eight pier and dock systems, three ships and a pre-fabricated army field hospital.To add to this he was a keen social engineer, building housing estates, churches and hospitals.

 In order to learn more about Isambard Kingdom Brunel and his legacy, visit the following links:

 Thousands of files, letters, photographs, committee papers and published material relating to the University’s origins, buildings, students and staff are managed and preserved in the University Archives.
-Please visit our Brunel memorials page and our University Archives pages for further information.
+Please visit our Brunel memorials page and our University Archives and Special Collections pages for further information.

 To find out more about how we celebrated our 50th anniversary as well as how you can get involved, click one of the buttons below: